The previous names:

 Brest Millennium Monument was opened on July 25, 2009.
 That is the main landmark at the intersection of Sovietskaya Street and Gogol Street

-the construction of the first wooden fortress of Berestye (Brest)
+The construction of the first wooden fortress of Berestye (Brest)

-the victory of the united troops of Lithuania and Poland.
+The victory of the united troops of Lithuania and Poland.
 The regiment of Brest was among them

 The picture was taken during a reenactment on the Day of the City.